mosaicnetworks/evm-lite-js/example/compile-deploy.md

 };
 ```

-Since all requests to the now are `async` we will need to wrap our logic in a `async` function.
+Since all requests to the now are `async` we will need to wrap our logic in an `async` function.

 ```javascript
 // ...